Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 If you’re in recovery and considering a career helping others find their way out of addiction, you might be able to convert your lived experience into college credits through Prior Learning Assessment (PLA) programs.
-This can mean finishing your degree faster, spending less money, and getting into the field where you can make a difference sooner.
+This can mean completing your degree faster, spending less money, and entering the field where you can make a difference sooner.

 What Are Prior Learning Assessment Credits?